SimonSanta/Algorithmic-Toolbox/README.md

 # Algorithmic Toolbox
 __Algorithmic course and problems in C++__

-Application of concepts of algorithmic, initally from the course "Algorithmic Toolbox" previously on Coursera.
+Application of algorithmic concepts, initally from the course "Algorithmic Toolbox" previously on Coursera.
-Covers the 4 first weeks.
+Personnal implementation of problems showed in the course often accompagnied by self-made tests.